 Make sure your garage door technician has secured the emergency release handle: This will stop thieves from using a coat hanger to engage the emergency release and gain access to your garage.

-Have a new garage door installed: If you current door older, outdated, or has been damaged in some manner, it is not as secure as it could be.
+Have a new garage door installed: If your current door is older, outdated, or has been damaged in some manner, it is not as secure as it could be.
 Select a quality garage door made of strong materials to help reduce the risks of break-ins.

-If you need assistance in garage door maintenance to improve your home’s security, or are looking for the latest features with a new garage door, find an Authorized Richards-Wilcox dealer on www.rwdoors.com.
-R-W Doors offers a wide range of styles, colours, and options to suit your needs.
+If you need assistance in garage door maintenance to improve your home’s security or are looking for the latest features with a new garage door, find an Authorized Richards-Wilcox dealer.
+R-W Doors offers a wide range of styles, colors, and options to suit your needs.